depressed-pho/quick-mining/README.md

 4. **It collects items and XP orbs for you.** Items produced by mining blocks are directly placed in your inventory.
 The same goes for XP orbs, unless you have damaged *Mending* tools and armors.
-5. **It is customizable.** It has a configuration UI to let you customize the behavior of the addon, such as when to enable quick-mining, what kind of blocks should be quick-mined, and more.
+5. **It is customizable.** It comes with a configuration UI to let you customize the behavior of the addon, such as when to enable quick-mining, what kind of blocks should be quick-mined, and more.
 6. **It can coexist with other addons.** Modifying `player.json` is one of the greatest ways to make an addon incompatible with others.
-This addon doesn't do anything like that.
+This addon doesn't do things like that.

 # Installation